theimpossibleastronaut/rmw/README.md

 [![Build Status](https://travis-ci.org/andy5995/rmw.svg?branch=master)](https://travis-ci.org/andy5995/rmw)

-Rmw is a Linux and MacOSX system utility written in C. It can send files to your "Desktop" trash, or a completely separate folder.
-It can also: restore files; permanently delete files that were rmw'ed more than xx number of days ago; skip files or directories that have a "PROTECT" directive in the configuration file; and append a unique string to the filenames so they won't get overwritten (duplication protection).
+rmw is an OS portable cli trash can utility written in C. It can send files to your "Desktop" trash, or a completely separate folder.
+It can also: restore files; permanently delete files that were rmw'ed more than xx number of days ago; skip files or directories that have a "PROTECT" directive in the configuration file; and append a unique string to the filenames so they won't be overwritten (duplication protection).

 Web site: https://github.com/andy5995/rmw/wiki